How to make a Classic Swiss Cheese Fondue

 This is also a great option to keep your cheese fondue warm.
 Turn your pot to the lowest setting or the longest time setting.
 Place the fondue inside and it will be hot enough to keep it warm and melted.

-Can you freeze cheese fondue
+Can you freeze a Swiss cheese fondue

+Yes!
 Making the cheese mixture in advance, and storing it for later use, is a great way to get a head start on your fondue, especially if you are planning it for a party and need to prepare food in advance.

 When you are ready to use it, melt the cheese mixture over low heat, stirring occasionally, until it is melted again.